Raythonic/watiba/README.md

 to _resolved()_ on the *returned* promise object.
 Output from the command is found in _promise.output_

 _Notes:_
 1. Arguments can be passed to the resolver by specifying a trailing variable name after the command.
-The argument parameter must be a single dictionary object.
+If the arguments variable is omitted, an empty dictionary, i.e. {}, is passed to the resolver in _promise.args_.
 2. The resolver must return True to set the promise to resolved, or False to leave it unresolved.
 3. The outer code creating the spawned command can synchronize with it by calling the _.join()_ method on the promise object.